vulsdoc/vuls/docs/tutorial-docker.md

 ---
 id: tutorial-docker
-title: Tutorial: Using Docker
+title: Tutorial: Scan using Docker
-sidebar_label: Docker
+sidebar_label: Scan using Docker
 ---

+Before doing this tutorial, you have to [setup vuls with Docker](install-with-docker.md).

 1. fetch nvd (vuls/go-cve-dictionary)
 1. fetch oval (vuls/goval-dictionary)